Data-Linkage/pes_match/README.md

 * `CROW/` - contains the code and config files for the [Clerical Resolution Online Widget](https://github.com/Data-Linkage/Clerical_Resolution_Online_Widget)
 * `Data/` - contains mock data and stores cleaned data, clerical inputs/outputs, checkpoint files and final outputs
 * `library/` - contains functions and a configurable parameter file
-* `matchkeys/` - functions that specify matchkey rules to use at each stage
 * `pipeline/` - scripts forming the record matching pipeline.
-Includes data processing
+Matchkeys can be updated within the scripts